A BluesWax Reprint

 (very Bluesy) and start my own band (Bluesy too).
 I spent a lot

-in the South, but by the end of the 1980s I realized that I’d
+mostly in the South, but by the end of the 1980s I realized that

-better make some albums and get out on the national scene as it
+I’d better make some albums and get out on the national

-became harder to make a living in a tightening scene.
-I recorded
+scene as it became harder to make a living in a tightening scene.

-The Old School and Chicago Blues for Tom’s Powerhouse Records
+I recorded The Old School and Chicago Blues for Tom’s Powerhouse

-but doing business together only deepened our friendship, which
+of print, but doing business together only deepened our friendship,

 In the years since, we get together to play whenever we can, but